-Also known as a sacrificial rod, the anode rod is made from a steel wire that is covered with magnesium, aluminum or aluminum/zinc alloy.
-There are two types of anode nodes — the nipple type and the plug type.
+Also known as a “sacrificial rod”, an anode rod is made of a steel wire that is covered with magnesium, aluminum, or aluminum/zinc alloy.
+There are two types of anode nodes: the nipple type and the plug type.

 The nipple type rod is located on the hot water outlet while the plug type can be found on top of the tank.
-The plug type anode rod will have a separate opening and depending on the heater model, it may be concealed under a plastic cap.
+The plug-type anode rod will have a dedicated opening and, depending on the heater model, it may be concealed under a plastic cap.

 The role of the anode rod is to protect the steel tank from rusting.
-Steel is a more noble metal (more resistant to oxidation and corrosion) compared to magnesium, aluminum, and aluminum/zinc alloys.
+Steel is a more noble metal (resistant to oxidation and corrosion) than magnesium, aluminum, and aluminum/zinc alloys.

-Without the anode rod, your water tank will start to corrode from the inside, causing leaks.
-If this happens you’ll most likely have to buy a new tank.
+Without an anode rod, your water tank will start to corrode from the inside, eventually causing leaks.
+If this happens, you will likely need to buy a new tank.

-An ‘eaten up’ anode that’s not replaced may end up breaking off and falling to the bottom of the tank.
-As water passes through it, it will bounce around and possibly destroy the water heater’s lining.
+A corroded anode rod that isn’t replaced could end up breaking off and falling to the bottom of the tank.
+As water passes through the tank, the loose rod will move around and potentially damage the tank’s lining.

-The damage done by the broken rod will shorten your heater’s life and you’ll need to replace it.
-Clearly, having a functional anode rod is important.
+Any damage done by the broken rod will shorten your heater’s lifespan and you will need to replace it sooner.
+It’s clear that having a functional anode rod is very important.

-One of the best ways to determine if the anode rod needs to be replaced is by taking it out and inspecting it.
-We’ll give you a breakdown of how to remove it in the next section.
+One of the most reliable ways of determining if an anode rod needs to be replaced is by taking it out and inspecting it.
+We will look at how to remove it in the following section.

-If the rod shows signs of wear and is slightly corroded, you can put it back.
-If the steel wire is visible or it’s the only thing left on your anode rod, you should change it immediately.
+If the rod only shows signs of light wear and is slightly corroded, you can put it back.
+If the steel wire is visible or it no longer has any protection, you should replace it immediately.

-In the case of the latter, it’s likely that water is now attacking your steel tank, and it may be too late to save it.
+If the casing is completely corroded, it’s likely that the water is now attacking your steel tank, and you should act quickly to prevent any further damage.

 Other signs to look out for include:

-- Rust-colored water is drawn from hot water faucets only.
+- Rust-colored water flows from your hot water faucets.

-- Pinging sounds coming from inside the tank.
-These may indicate a broken rod rattling around.
+- Pinging sounds come from within the tank.
+These could indicate a broken rod rattling around.